Johswald/awesome-hypernetworks/README.md

 ## Meta- and Continual Learning
-Also Algorithms that tackle meta- and continual learning with the help of hypernetworks been developed.
+Algorithms that tackle meta- and continual learning with the help of hypernetworks have been developed extensively.
 Naturally, one can view the considered problems as acting on different time scales and formulate them as solutions to a bilevel optimization or related formulations where Hypernetworks can work well.